SalesConnection/Caction-Support/docs/Add_New_User.md

 ### Why I cannot add a user?

   You might have reached the **maximum limit** of user accounts that can be created.<br>
-  To check the remaining number of user accounts available, go to the desktop site’s navigation bar > User Management > User List.
+  To check the remaining number of user accounts available, go to the desktop site’s navigation bar > HR Suite > User List.
 It is stated at the top of this page under “Reminder.”<br>

   **Check Your User Limit Here:** [https://system.caction.com/usermanage/userlist](https://system.caction.com/usermanage/userlist)<br>